PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 pytest
 ```

-A basic `self_test` function is provided to check if the installation was successful and ensures there are no build errors, segmentation faults, undefined symbols, etc. It performs multiple C API calls, runs through the main data flow, and verifies the integrity of serialization and deserialization.
+A basic `self_test` function is provided to check if the installation was successful and ensures there are no build errors, segmentation violations, undefined symbols, etc. It performs multiple C API calls, runs through the main data flow, and verifies the integrity of serialization and deserialization.

 ```
 from power_grid_model.utils import self_test